macaullyjames/sqlite-fuzzy-ext/README.md

 # sqlite-fuzzy-ext
 Very simple sqlite fuzzy extension writtin in rust.
 It will score most heavily on the end of a string.

-You have to match the query with `like` to make the search correct (and performant), the extension contains only one function:
+You have to match the query with `like` to make the search correct, the extension contains only one function:

 ```sql
 SELECT